Trip Details

 Sample schedule:

-12:30-2:30: visit a site in Guanajuato related to History, Art, and Culture (History Museum, Art Museums etc.) 3 Guided tours during the week
+11:30-2:30pm: visit sites in Guanajuato related to History, Art, and Culture (History Museum, Art Museums etc.)

 2:30-6:00: free time to enjoy more Guanajuato sites, eat the main meal of the day (“Comida”), and sneak in a Siesta!